What is the Injury and Illness Prevention Program (IIPP)?

 What does the IIPP Training include?

-In collaboration with the Labor Occupational Health Program (LOHP) on the California Worker Occupational Safety and Health Training and Education Program (WOSHTEP), WCAHS acts as the Central Valley Resource Center and develops and delivers FREE trainings and classes in Spanish and English, tailored to agricultural employers.
+As part of the California Worker Occupational Safety and Health Training and Education Program (WOSHTEP), WCAHS delivers FREE IIPP trainings in Spanish and English.

 - Identify the Cal/OSHA IIPP requirements

 - Identify the elements of a successful IIPP

-- Have the opportunity to ask a Cal/OSHA representative questions regarding the IIPP requirement
+- Have the opportunity to ask a Cal/OSHA representative questions regarding the IIPP requirements

 This information is based on the Worker Occupational Safety and Health Training and Education Program (WOSHTEP) administered by the Commission on Health and Safety and Workers' Compensation in the California Department of Industrial Relations through interagency agreements with the Labor Occupational Health Program at the University of California, Berkeley; the Western Center for Agricultural Health and Safety at the University of California, Davis; and the Labor Occupational Safety and Health Program at the University of California, Los Angeles.